The Geosiphon symbiosis

 It has to be noted, that Geosiphon harbors a further prokaryotic endosymbiont, the so called BLOs (bacteria like organisms; Fig. 4), which are not enclosed by a fungal host membrane but live freely in the cytoplasm (Schüßler et al. 1996, Schüßler 2011).
 These endosymbiotic bacteria show the typical ultrastructure of those living in most of the AM fungi that were studied for their occurrence.
 As they are found in very diverse branches of the Glomeromycota they were considered to be widespread glomeromycotan symbionts (Schüßler et al. 1994).

 Fig. 4.
 Electron micrograph of a 'bacteria like endosymbiont' (BLO) in Geosiphon.
 The BLOs have a diameter of about 0.5 µm and are not enclosed by a host membrane (arrow).
 The insert shows the plasma membrane of the BLO (arrowhead), as well as its cell wall.
 Recent studies show them to be Mycoplasma-related, despite the Gram-positive appearance.
+All pictures are under copyright.

 The BLOs are indeed the widespread, ancestral and typical endobacteria in AM fungi.
 New findings regarding their phylogeny and occurrence in very diverse AM fungal lineages (Naumann et al. 2010) showed that the BLOs are related to the cell wall-lacking Mollicutes.
 We now know that they are monophyletic and laterally transferred within the AMF since more than 450 million years ago.
 Their phylogeny and biotrophic lifestyle is shared with the related mycoplasmas, despite the obvious difference of possessing a murein sacculus.
 It recently turned out that the cell-wall like layer indeed is most likely is not a murein sacculus: in two recent PNAS publications (Torres-Cortés et al. 2015; Naito et al. 2015) describing the genomes of the endobacteria living within AM fungi no cell wall synthesis genes were found.
 BLOs are Mycoplasma related and evolved within the AM fungi, as diverse communities reflected by plastic genomes.